alexandrebuffet/embed-block-for-matterport/README.md

 -   Tested up to WordPress 6.8

 ## Frequently Asked Questions

+### Is this plugin affiliated with Matterport?

+No. This plugin is an independent project and is not affiliated with or endorsed by Matterport.

 ### Do I need a Matterport account to use this plugin?